dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 | RSACng | :white_check_mark: | :x: | :x: |
 | RSAOpenSsl | :x: | :white_check_mark: | :question: |

-RSAOpenSsl on macOS works if OpenSSL is installed in the system and an appropriate libcrypto dylib can be found via dynamic library loading, otherwise exceptions will be raised.
+RSAOpenSsl on macOS works if OpenSSL is installed in the system and an appropriate libcrypto dylib can be found via dynamic library loading, otherwise exceptions will be thrown.

 On non-Windows systems RSACryptoServiceProvider can be used for compatibility with existing programs, but a `PlatformNotSupportedException` will be thrown from any method which requires system interop, such as opening a named key.